Community Fellows-in-Residence Application Information

 - To be in residence means to be given access to UVA resources.
 Fellows will have office space at UVA along with UVA identification for access to facilities such as libraries, dining facilities, workrooms, etc. Fellows will be invited to auditor UV a course and will be assigned a mentor to assist in completing the accepted project period fellows will have a chance to speak about their work comma share with students about their communities comma and complete our proposed project to increase racial and/or socio-economic equity.

 - Is stipend is a monetary benefit given to Community Fellows.
 All fellows are free to use this stipend at their discretion to further their project.
-Fellows will receive a $5000 typing for the year to be paid in two separate amounts of $2500 per semester.
+Fellows will receive a $5000 stipend for the year to be paid in two separate amounts of $2500 or in a lump sum (to be determined based on need).

-- All applications must be submitted online through the community fellows and residents’ section of the equity center website.
-The application period closes at 5:00 pm on December 1st, 2020.
+- All applications must be submitted online through the Community Fellows in Residence section of the Equity Center website.
+The application period closes at 5:00 pm on December 1st, 2021.
 All applications must be submitted using the online format.
 Please click the apply here button on the website.
 Applicants are advised to prepare responses using word processing software such as Microsoft Word and then cut and paste entries into the application.
 Applicants are encouraged to follow application guidelines such as the requested word counts.

 - Fellows will receive a stipend.
 In the spirit of the stipend process, a budget is neither expected nor required.
-Fellows are free to use this type in in any way they like removing the need to provide a budget period however comma you will be asked to report on how this type in help you to meet the goals of project completion at the end of the project.
+Fellows are free to use the stipend in any way they like removing the need to provide budget justification.
+However, fellows will be asked to report on how the stipend assisted them in meeting project goals.

-- Fellows will receive at $5000 stipend to be dispersed twice in the amount of $2500 per semester.
-They will receive also have access to workspace in the UVA Equity Center and UVA identification for access to resources such as libraries, dining, and other facilities (the presence of the COVID-19 pandemic is currently impacting this access).
+- Fellows will receive a $5000 stipend to be dispersed twice in the amount of $2500 per semester in a lump sum (to be determined based on need).
+They will receive also have access to workspace in the UVA Equity Center and UVA identification for access to resources such as email, and classes as they may audit one course (the presence of the COVID-19 pandemic is currently impacting this access).
 Fellows will also receive a mentor to assist them in completing their fellowship project.

-- Fellows commit regular meetings with faculty mentors and Equity Center staff, participating in project updates as agreed upon by fellows and Equity Center faculty, and a final report and explanation of how funds were spent.
+- Fellows commit to regular meetings with faculty mentors and Equity Center staff and mentors, participating in project updates as agreed upon by fellows and Equity Center faculty, and a final report and explanation of how funds were spent.

 Destinee Wright - Black Business Directory